 How can you use bio-individuality to take your eating habits to the next level?
 Well, the good news is you are stuck in your body 24/7 and it is an incredible machine that is keeping you alive without you even having to think about it.
 What you need to pay attention to is how your food makes you feel—and a little bit of trial and error.
 Practice patience, try different combinations of protein, carbs and fat until you find what works for you.
 So, that sounds great and all but how do you do it?

 With the above basics in mind find more of what makes you feel good and less of what doesn’t.
 Enjoy the process and keep in mind, your body will not stay the same for the next 20 years so you will have to evolve with it.
-Practice your mind-body connection and focus on the things that really work.
-Enjoy the process and keep in mind, your body will not stay the same for the next 20 years so you will have to evolve with it.
+Practice your mind-body connection: bio-individuality is about focusing on the things that really work for you!

 About the Author

 Viviana Durand is currently working in her Nutritional Therapy Certification from the Nutritional Therapy Association.
 Born and raised in Mexico, she now calls San Antonio home.
 She has a love and passion for holistic health and nutrition, complemented by movement through CrossFit and running.
 She started The Realness Project with fellow CrossFitter and sister, Lara and you can find them at RealnessProject.com and on Instagram @realnessproject for nutrition, fitness and real talk.